-- a.
-A woodland and wildlife habitat compensation plan shall be prepared in consultation with regulatory authorities to: (i) allow practices and management to respond to changing forest dynamics in the Woodland Compensation Areas such as pest infestations, climatic conditions (e.g. species selection) and restoration ecology; and (ii) achieve a net gain in the ecological functions of the local and regional landscape through: - a.1.
-Increasing the total area of woodland cover in the regional landscape; - a.2.
+- a.2.
 Improving associated landscape functions such as vegetative linkages and interior forest areas - a.3.
 Improving forest ecological characteristics such as species diversity, age class distribution and structural diversity, while retaining native genetics through seed collection and replanting.
 For example, prior to the removal of the existing 2 ha woodland: - a.3.1.
 Tree seeds and nuts will be gathered from the woodland for direct planting in the Woodland Compensation Area to promote the continuity of local genetic stock and a similar community composition to the removed vegetation community (FOD9) - a.3.2.
 Leaf litter and sods containing native understory vegetation will be transplanted to promote rapid establishment of a healthy forest soil microbiome - a.3.3.
-Transplanting of native saplings and small shrubs from the woodland to the compensation planting area, where feasible. - a.4.
-Incorporating specific wildlife habitat features for bats, deer and other wildlife, such as bat roosting structures (bat boxes or condos), coniferous tree clusters for cover, browse-tolerant shrubs and mast producing trees; - a.5.
+Transplanting of native saplings and small shrubs from the woodland to the compensation planting area, where feasible. - a.5.
 Incorporating specific planting in setbacks and the watercourse realignment channel.
-For example, plantings that provide habitat for monarch including common milkweed (Asclepias syriaca), swamp milkweed (Asclepias incarnata) and nectar producing plants.
+For example, plantings that provide habitat for monarch including common milkweed (Asclepias syriaca), swamp a.4.
+Incorporating specific wildlife habitat features for bats, deer and other wildlife, such as bat roosting structures (bat boxes or condos), coniferous tree clusters for cover, browse-tolerant shrubs and mast a.
+Implement notes D.3 and D.4 on this drawing.